Maranatha (Millennium): Plot

-Surova explains to Black that Yaponchik has come to be regarded by Russians as a sort of evil folkloric figure.
-Meanwhile, Group member Peter Watts (Terry O'Quinn) determines that the "V"-like symbol found earlier is actually a fragment of the Chi Rho, a Christian symbol.
-Watts also informs Black that many Russians believe Yaponchik to have directly responsible for the Chernobyl disaster, a Soviet nuclear meltdown tied by some to Biblical prophecies of the apocalypse.
-Black researches the disaster, finding a picture of both Medikov and Surova at the Chernobyl nuclear plant, and realizes that both men have been tracking Yaponchik for revenge.
+Surov explains to Black that Yaponchik has come to be regarded by Russians as a sort of evil folkloric figure.
+Meanwhile, Group member Peter Watts (Terry O'Quinn) determines that the V-like symbol found earlier is actually a fragment of the Chi Rho, a Christian symbol.
+Watts also informs Black that many Russians believe Yaponchik to have directly responsible for the Chernobyl disaster, which has been tied by some to Biblical prophecies of the apocalypse.
+Black researches the disaster and finds a picture of both Melnikov and Surov at the Chernobyl Nuclear Power Plant, realizing that both men have been tracking Yaponchik for revenge.

 One of Yaponchik's victims is identified as a restorer of Russian icons.
 Her home is searched, and it is found that she had uncovered Yaponchik's identity and attempted to appease him by sending him several icons.
 Black feels Yaponchik is killing in order to perpetuate the legends surrounding him by instilling fear in those who believe them.
-Watts and Black visit the Russian Embassy to find the man the icons were being mailed to—Sergei Stepanovich, identifiable as Yaponchik.
-Stepanovich is protected by diplomatic immunity; however, it becomes clear that Surova, Medikov and an Orthodox priest who aided the investigation have all been stalking Stepanovich, who they believe to be the Antichrist.
+Watts and Black visit the Russian embassy to find the man the icons were being mailed to—Sergei Stepanovich, identifiable as Yaponchik.
+Stepanovich is protected by diplomatic immunity; however, it becomes clear that Surov, Melnikov and a Russian Orthodox priest who aided the investigation have all been stalking Stepanovich, who they believe to be the Antichrist.

-Yaponchik murders another two men at a bathhouse, but is confronted by Surova.
-Yaponchik tells Surova he cannot be killed.
-Surova ignores this, and shoots him in the head.
-Yaponchik is then found and rushed to hospital.
-Black sees the crime scene at the bathhouse, and draws a connection between Yaponchik and the beast from the sea in the Biblical Book of Revelation, who is said to survive a fatal head wound; fearing that Yaponchik will likewise survive, Black heads to the hospital.
-Surova beats him there, however, and confronts the recovered Yaponchik.
-As Surova is about to shoot his quarry again, he is convinced instead that Yaponchik is "not the one" he is thought to be.
-Surova helps Yaponchik make his way to the helipad on the hospital's roof.
+Yaponchik murders two men at a public bath but is confronted by Surov.
+Yaponchik says he cannot be killed, but Surov shoots him in the head.
+Yaponchik rushed to the hospital.
+Black surveys the crime scene and draws a connection between Yaponchik and the beast from the sea in the Book of Revelation, who is said to survive a fatal head wound; fearing that Yaponchik will likewise survive, Black heads to the hospital.
+Surov beats him there, however, and confronts the recovered Yaponchik.
+As Surov is about to shoot his quarry again, he is convinced instead that Yaponchik is "not the one" he is thought to be.
+Surov helps Yaponchik make his way to the helipad on the hospital's roof.
 Black and Watts arrive on the roof in time to see Yaponchik escorted onto a helicopter by several men, who take off before they can be apprehended.